fedosejev/react-essentials/README.md

 ## Q/A

+Ask me any question on Snapchat - my username is `artemij`.

 #### I get `SyntaxError: .../app.js: Unexpected token` when I run `gulp` command.
 What should I do?

 This is due to some breaking changes made in `babelify` version 7.
 The book uses `babelify` version __6__ - if you choose to use version 6 as well then please [do the following](https://github.com/fedosejev/react-essentials/blob/master/updates.md#chapter-1-page-14).